kmorguen/ZaworldoTheBot/README.md

-*I use an .env file (who is hide by the repl.it IDE) for the token so you can just replace the "token" by your own token
+*I use an .env file (who is hide by the repl.it IDE) for the token so you can just replace the "token" by yours